axodotdev/cargo-dist/book/src/supplychain-security/attestations/github.md

 Currently, verification of GitHub Artifact Attestations is only supported via GitHub CLI with [`gh attestation verify`].

 The phase in which attestations occur can be configured using the [`github-attestations-phase` setting](../../reference/config.md#github-attestations-phase).
 By default, attestations occur during the `build-local-artifacts` phase.
-This can be be changed to the `host` phase, which is particularly useful when `build-local-artifacts` is set to `false`.
+This can be changed to the `host` or `announce` phase, which is particularly useful when `build-local-artifacts` is set to `false`.

-When performing attestations in the `host` phase, you can control what gets attested by using the [`github-attestations-filters` setting](../../reference/config.md#github-attestations-filters).
+When performing attestations in the `host` or `announce` phase, you can control what gets attested by using the [`github-attestations-filters` setting](../../reference/config.md#github-attestations-filters).

 This setting yields the following attestation step by default: